 1. Spicy Pierogi Pizza

-This first recipe specifies potato varieties intended for baking or roasting.
-Russets work well.
+This first recipe specifies that you should use potato varieties that are good for baking or roasting, such as Russets.
 Before putting them on the pizza, bake or roast the potatoes (with jalapenos) until they’re tender but not cooked through.
 Other toppings include mozzarella, cheddar, and bacon.
 For this pierogi pizza, sour cream replaces pizza sauce, both on the crust and top of the pizza.

 2. Mike Oski’s Pierogi Pizza